saum25/Deep_Inversion/README.md

 * [Confidence Measures and Their Applications in Music Labelling Systems Based on Hidden Markov Models](https://ismir2017.smcnus.org/wp-content/uploads/2017/10/195_Paper.pdf) (Johan Pauwels, Ken O’Hanlon, György Fazekas, Mark B. Sandler)
 * [Automatic Interpretation of Music Structure Analyses: A Validated Technique for Post-Hoc Estimation of the Rationale for an Annotation](https://ismir2017.smcnus.org/wp-content/uploads/2017/10/130_Paper.pdf) (Jordan B. L. Smith, Elaine Chew)

+A <b>Late-breaking/demo session</b> was scheduled on the last day of the conference.
+This session encourages researchers to present their work in progress, in the form of an extended abstract.
+C4DM had the following works accepted for the session:

+* [Towards the Detection of Piano Pedalling Techniques from Audio Signal](https://ismir2017.smcnus.org/lbds/Liang2017.pdf) (Beici Liang, György Fazekas and Mark Sandler)
+* [Dynamic Change Points in Music Audio Capture Dynamic Markings in Score](https://ismir2017.smcnus.org/lbds/Kosta2017.pdf) (Katerina Kosta, Rebecca Killick, Oscar F. Bandtlow and Elaine Chew)
+* [Tipping Points, Pulse Elasticity and Tonal Tension: An Empirical Study on What Generates Tipping Points](https://ismir2017.smcnus.org/lbds/Naik2017.pdf) (Canishk Naik and Elaine Chew)
+* [Multi-Scale Analysis of Agreement Levels in Perceived Emotion Ratings During Live Performance](https://ismir2017.smcnus.org/lbds/Yang2017.pdf) (Simin Yang, Mathieu Barthet and Elaine Chew)
+* [Guitar-Set Preview: A Dataset For Guitar Transcription And More](https://ismir2017.smcnus.org/lbds/Xi2017.pdf) (Qingyang Xi, Rachel M. Bittner, Johan Pauwels, Sebastian Ewert and Juan P. Bello)

+In ISMIR 2017, the award for the <b>“Best Paper”</b> was presented to the research work lead by C4DM researchers.
+The work by Keunwoo Choi et.al. titled “Transfer Learning for Music Classification and Regression Tasks” employed the technique of transfer learning to use a neural network trained for music-auto tagging for other MIR tasks.

+On the organisational side, two members of C4DM were part of the organising committee.
+Professor Simon Dixon, deputy director of C4DM, was on the advisory board and Jiajie Dai, a third-year PhD student at C4DM, was local-organising co-chair.